mgondan/rolog/README.md

 `cd build`

 _Please note:_ There is currently a problem with missing symbols from SWI-Prolog packs that are loaded from the R package.
-I don't know what is the underlying problem, but it can be fixed by adding libswipl to the SWIPL_LIBRARIES
+I don't know what is the underlying problem, but it can be fixed by adding libswipl to the SWIPL_LIBRARIES.
+If you know a better solution, please let me know.

 `cmake -DSWIPL_LIBRARIES=libswipl ..`